vendia/blog/pages/product-how-to-get-started-with-vendia.md

           ## Invite your data alliance partners

           Add business partners at any time as easily as sending an email.
-Vendia will automatically create all required resources and populate historical data for them.
+Vendia will automatically create all required infrastructure and populate historical data for them.
 Invite two, ten, or a hundred partners.
   - type: MediaFullScreen
     theme: light
     intro: